kurtispykes/twitter-sentiment-analysis/README.md

     - Then run `python train.py`
     - This will train an LSTM and create a directory with the `models` directory called `PRETRAIN_WORD2VEC_LSTM` with the serialized LSTM and tokenizer inside it.
+    - Once you've trained the model, you could run your own examples by running the `user_interface.py` script in the top level directory. this will provide you with a private link.
+Once selected, input some text that you'd like to determine whether it's a disaster or not.

 - View all explorations in `notebook` directory